5 ways to cure scabies

 Anyway, after 29 days I was at the end of the Healthy Skin Program.
 I still itched here and there now and then, but no where near like I used to.
 I was paranoid as hell, so when I felt even one little prick I applied the Eurax lotion.
 My skin has gotten better gradually.
 As I write this it has been 2 months since the end of the program.
 I am cured.
 I have no living scabies mites on me.
 The scar tissue from a year and a half's scratching is healing gradually.

-UPDATE: it is over a year now and the scar tissue has all been replced by new, healthy skin.
-Also, darker, pigmented spots which I had have faded gradually.
+UPDATE: it is over a year now and the scar tissue has all been replaced by new, healthy skin.
+Also, the darker, pigmented patches of skin which I had faded gradually until my skin is all one tone again.
+It is amazing what a memory skin has for getting back to normal.

 Just so you know, during this long program piles of laundry had to be done.
 All sheets, towels, pillows and clothes had to be run through the dryer on high heat for 30 minutes before being reused (it is essential for the laundry to be completely dry first, and then to run it through the dryer on high for 30 minutes — the dry heat kills the mites and their eggs).
 And I treated some furniture and my car seats with permethrin, too.
 All the details are on my other scabies pages.